antononcube/ConversationalAgents/Projects/FirstMateDonna/README.md

 use DSL::English::FirstMateDonna;

 say ToFirstMateWorkflowCode(
-    "which airplane can i send off in the next two hours? why did you recommend that?",
+    "which airplanes can I send off in the next two hours? why did you recommend that?",
     "WL-FirstMate");
 ```